 Once you check in, you will have to wait quietly until your case is “called” by the clerk.
 If you are attending by telephone, you should put your phone on mute until it is your time to speak.

 It is important to be early for your hearing so you can check in before the court session starts.
 If you are late, the court could dismiss your application.
+See our BC Judicial Review Self-Help Guide for more detailed information on stay hearings.

 The Third Step: Making your case to the judge